 U.S. 17 to close five nights to place four beams for Mount P. overpass

-On Friday, Mount Pleasant revised the overpass construction schedule after it received new information that the Sunday night closure of U.S. 17 was canceled but the highway would still shut down tonight for the work as originally announced.
+On Friday, the town revised the overpass construction schedule after it received new information that the Sunday night closure of U.S. 17 was cancelled but the highway would still shutdown Saturday overnight for the work as originally announced Thursday.
 In addition, the town said it learned Friday that more overnight closures of U.S. 17 would happen Tuesday through Friday of next week.

 The highway will close at those times so two giant red cranes can maneuver each beam into place.
 One beam weighs more than 50 tons, is 250-feet long and seven feet tall.

 When the work is happening, a marked loop will detour U.S. 17 traffic around the construction via Mathis Ferry or Rifle Range roads.

 Even with the extra U.S. 17 late-night closings announced Friday, the work to build the overpass foundation will only be slightly more than half completed.
 In all, seven beams weighing over 100,000 pounds each have to be hoisted by crane and put in place.
 When the remaining three beams will be installed has not been decided, said Ed Barbee, the town’s road construction information officer.

 And more overnight closings of the highway at that location will be required when concrete is poured to form the bridge deck, he said.